ruitaolin/NOC/README.md

 #Example
-We apply the fNOC design to the sonidegib trial.
+We apply the NOC and fNOC designs to the sonidegib trial.
 * Based on the accumulated data, two DLTs were observed at dose level 3 when patient 13 arrived on day 130.
 At this moment, patients 6, 8, 9, 11, and 12 were still under the follow-up of evaluation without experiencing any DLT, which led to a total of five missing toxicity outcomes.
 We utilize the following code to decide the dose level for patient 13.
 ```rscript
 target <- 0.33